Free

 If you have found yourself expanding your farming operations to business activities that fall outside of the technical and legal definition of farming, you probably need to take time to reevaluate your insurance coverages.
 This is because the insurance industry separates farm businesses from other types of commercial business activities given the unique risks associated with farming.
 Often, farming policies will exclude coverage for what the insurance company considers as incidental commercial business pursuits unless they are endorsed on the policy and accounted for appropriately so an accurate premium rate can be determined.

-For example, if you’re operating a farm store you’ll likely have items of significant value in the store, including display cases, coolers and freezers, custom signage, cash registers, computers, and items purchased for resale.
+For example, if you’re operating a farm store, you’ll likely have items of significant value in the store, including display cases, coolers and freezers, custom signage, cash registers, computers, and items purchased for resale.
 As these items are used in the non-farming commercial side of your business, they generally would not be considered farm personal property.
 If you have several thousand dollars of local honey, jams, pickles, sauces, and frozen meat from other nearby farms to sell in your store, a loss to this inventory could go unrecovered if you thought you had these items insured under FPP.
 Since they are not your own farm products that you raised, they will likely be considered business personal property (BPP), which requires commercial insurance.
-You can certainly add a commercial line of coverage to your policy, if you want this.
+You can certainly add a commercial line of coverage to your policy if you want this.
 But you may have to ask for it, specifically.
 Keep in mind that having an additional policy doesn’t necessarily require you to pay more for your insurance!
 There are instances where bundling policies together can lower your costs.

 Spot the gaps: FPP are the items used by and for your farm or ranch operation.
 Items used for non-farming commercial activities, such as store registers and canning equipment, are business personal property and NOT typically covered by farm property insurance.
 Does this impact your understanding of your property coverage?
 Are there potential gaps in coverage that you may want to fill with a commercial line of insurance?
 If so, make a note to discuss this with your agent.
-If not, file this information away for if and when you expand into non-farming activities.
+If not, file this information away for if or when you expand into non-farming activities.

 (2) Covered perils (aka risks)